 As a broad and inclusive partnership we will continue to meet the needs of those directly impacted by Covid-19, including those receiving care and support and their carers.
-The continuing delivery of the local Covid-19 and flu vaccination programme is of
+The continuing delivery of the local Covid-19 and flu vaccination programme is of particular importance to residents and will remain a significant focus for our resources in the short and medium term.
+We will also continue to support NHSGGC to deliver the vaccination programme as efficiently as possible for East Renfrewshire residents.
 New models and delivery approaches established in response to the challenges of the pandemic will continue as we deliver on the commitments in this plan.
-As a partnership we will take forward our approach to collaborative and ethical commissioning; and draw in wider opportunities including in relation to housing options and technology solutions in our market shaping strategy.